Charo Santos-Concio

-María Rosario "Charo" Navarro Santos-Concio (/tl/; born October 27, 1955) is a Filipino actress and former media executive.
-She is the host of Maalaala Mo Kaya, the longest running television drama anthology in the Philippines.
-From 2012 to 2016, she was the chief executive officer of ABS-CBN Corporation, the largest entertainment and media conglomerate in the Philippines.
-She is chief content officer and president of the ABS-CBN Network.
-Santos-Concio plays a role in TV and film production in the Philippines.
+María Rosario "Charo" Navarro Santos-Concio (/tl/; born October 27, 1955) is a Filipino actress.
+As a media executive, she served as the president (2008–2015), chief executive officer (2013–2015), and board member (2024–present) of ABS-CBN Corporation, a media company under Lopez Holdings Corporation owned by the López family of Iloilo, and executive producer of its production and distribution division ABS-CBN Studios during her company presidency.
+She is also one of the company's advisors.
+Santos-Concio plays a role in TV and film production in the Philippines and as such she is one of the co-founders and talent of Star Magic and the host of Maalaala Mo Kaya, the longest running television drama anthology in the Philippines.

-On March 3, 2008, she was promoted as the fifth president of ABS-CBN Corporation and in charge of the company's total business portfolio, taking over from interim president Eugenio López III.
-She took over as CEO after López retired on December 31, 2015.

-Early and personal life
+Early life and family

-Santos-Concio was born to Winifredo Santos, a physician, and Nora Navarro-Santos, with children Millet, the wife of Edgar Mortiz, Suzanne Santos, Malou N. Santos, Joey Santos and Mae Santos.
+María Rosario Navarro Santos was born on October 27, 1955 to Winifredo Santos, a physician, and Nora Navarro-Santos, with children Millet, the wife of Edgar Mortiz, Suzanne Santos, Malou N. Santos, Joey Santos and Mae Santos.

 She grew up in Calapan, Oriental Mindoro, where she was discovered by the famous 1970s fashion designer Rikki Jimenez, who asked her to participate in fashion shows and was crowned Miss Calapan.
 She first met her would-be husband Cesar Concio Jr. (born 1931) when she was hired as a print ad model for his company.
 She later married him amid a 24-year age gap, at an intimate ceremony held at Pebble Beach, California, on November 9, 1982.
-They had two children, Cesar Francis and Raphael Martin.
+They have two sons together, Cesar Francis and Raphael Martin.
 Talia and Julia are the daughters of Francis and wife Carla.
 Julia, Talia and Basti are their grandchildren.
 Luca is the son of Martin Concio and his wife Ystacey.
 Concio Jr. got infected by COVID-19 and died on October 7, 2023, at age 91.